danfuzz/samizdat/samtoc/README.md

 * `--binary` &mdash; Compile all the way to a `.samb` binary addon library.
   This is only valid if a single source file is specified.

+* `--external-dirs=<dir-name>:<dir-name>...` &mdash; Indicate what directories
+  should be searched within when looking for external module linkage metainformation.

+  Each listed directory should contain within it subdirectories each of which defines a module (with the subdirectory name as the module name), and/or contain module info files with names of the form `fully.qualified.name.saminfo`.

 * `--in-dir=<dir-name>` &mdash; Indicate that all source files should be taken to be relative to the indicated directory.

-* `--link-paths=<path>:<path>...` &mdash; Indicate what directories should be searched within when looking for module linkage information.
-Each listed directory should contain within it subdirectories each of which defines a module (with the subdirectory name as the module name), or contain module info files with names of the form `fully.qualified.name.saminfo`.
+* `--internal-dir=<dir-name>` &mdash; Indicate a directory which should be considered the base when looking for internal module linkage metainformation.

+  This should be used when compiling a standalone module.
+It indicates the base directory of the module being compiled.
+The contents of the directory are expected to be the source and resource files of the module's implementation.

 * `--mode=<name>` &mdash; Specifies the compilation mode to use.
 See below.